OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:33

-When the crowds heard this, they were amazed at his teaching.
+The crowds heard this and were amazed at his teaching.

 ---